Subhasmita-java/FlightBookingSystem/README.md

 # FlightBookingSystem
-A sample Spring Boot &amp; JSP project book and checkin flights
+A sample Spring Boot &amp; JSP project to book and check-in flights